 Maki Art Gallery in Puerto Ayora is the brick and mortar storefront for a collection of artists.
 Their work showcases works using recycled glass, gourds, tapestries, wood, metal, and tile.

-A jewelry store specializing in handcrafted pieces by Ecuadorian artists, focusing on Galapagos wildlife.
+A jewellery store specializing in handcrafted pieces by Ecuadorian artists, focusing on Galapagos wildlife.

 Another popular jeweler with works inspired by the Galapagos Islands, made from silver, gold, and lava.

-Ease away the aches and pains of life on the move.
+Ease away your aches and pains of life on the move at a Puerto Ayora health spa

 Specializing in Thai massage practiced by a licensed therapist from Thailand, Famai Thai Massage offers a variety of treatments ranging from full traditional massages to back, neck, head, and shoulder massages.